iFixit/itbrokeand.ifixit.com/_posts/2013-07-21-csrf-how-we-do-it.md

 })();
 {% endhighlight %}

-Note: we use Mootools, but refactoring for no jQuery or no library would be fairly straightforward.
+*Note: we use Mootools, but refactoring for no jQuery or no library would be fairly straightforward.*

+## How we deployed this
-We designed this, tested it extensively, then soft-deployed it, silently reporting CSRF failures to a database.
-Once we were confident that we'd covered all our bases we flipped the switch on enforcement and it's been working well since.
+We designed it, tested it extensively, ran our test suite many times, then soft-deployed it, silently reporting CSRF failures to a database.
+Once we'd worked out a few issues and were confident that we'd covered all our bases we flipped the switch on enforcement and it's been working well since.

 [csrf]:          http://en.wikipedia.org/wiki/CSRF
 [gist]:          https://gist.github.com/danielbeardsley/6060418